ArtSchmitz/ArtSchmitz/README.md

 <h2 align="left">Hi, my name is Arthur 🤙</h2>
 <div>
   <p>I am a Software Developer at <a href="https://www.liveoficial.com.br/">LIVE!</a>, where I develop and maintain e-commerce and other projects.
-Currently, I am studying Systems Analysis and Development at <a href="https://unisenaisc.com.br/">UniSenai</a>.</p>
+I have a higher education degree in Systems     Analysis and Development and a technical degree in Systems Development.</p>
 </div>

 #